School Floor Sanding

-Wood flooring plays an important role in many domestic households, but the premises to which it is most integral is undoubtedly in school halls!
+School floor sanding and restoration -While wood flooring plays an important role in many domestic households, but the premises to which it is most integral is undoubtedly in school halls!

 Once a school hall has been sanded and sealed, it could last up to 10 years before it requires sanding again.
 However it is recommended that a maintenance regime is in place to help achieve this and prevent the need for early re-sanding.

-Why Choose Restore Floor Sanders
+Why Choose Restore Floor Sanders?

 Friendly and polite staff

 Latest floor sanding technology

 School Floor Maintenance

 Our maintenance plan consists of what we call a ‘Screen & Seal’.
 Screen and seals are usually carried between every 1-2 years, depending on the footfall of the school.
 Secondary schools will usually require this yearly.
 However, at a fraction of the cost of a re-sand it’s an excellent long term investment for protecting the flooring.